sturdy-analysis/sturdy/sturdy-wasm/src/test/scala/sturdy/language/wasm/wasmbench/readme.md

 timed out.

-A second run from 728 until 1038 produced no more timed out futures, indicating that timing out futures really does cause a memory leak.
+A second run from 728 until 1038 produced no more timed out futures, indicating that timing out futures really do cause a memory leak.